NagyD/SDLPoP/doc/Readme.txt

 This is an open-source port/conversion of the DOS game Prince of Persia.
 It is based on the disassembly of the original PoP1 for DOS.

+Note, however, that SDLPoP has many new features not found in the original game.
+These are marked as such in the command-line and the keys sections below.

 Where can I download that disassembly?
 --------------------------------------
 * Here: https://forum.princed.org/viewtopic.php?f=68&t=3423